Chen-Stefan/Chen-Stefan/README.md

-### I am currently looking for software development internships 👋
+### Currently looking for software development internships in Vancouver, Canada 👋

 - 🔭 I’m currently working on a full-stack E-commerce project
 - 🌱 I’m currently learning how to use React with TypeScript